Made By Rae: Trillium Dress 1001

 Style tip: Make this pattern in a stretch knit and omit the back shirring for an easy, casual garment.

 This review was originally published in Threads #208, April/May 2020.
+The pattern name has since been changed to Trillium.
+You can learn more about this change on the Made-By-Rae web site.
 Have you made this pattern?
 If so, be sure to share pictures in our Readers Closet gallery.

 Illustrations by Steven Fleck.